CallumWalley/nzrse-containers/_episodes/02-singularity-intro.md

 > ## eRNZ20 attendees only: cached images
 >
-> For the ERNZ20 tutorial we have prepared the images to be downloaded in a specific directory.
+> For the ERNZ20 tutorial we have prepared the images to be downloaded in a specific directory - `/nesi/nobackup/nesi99991/ernz20-containers/demos/sif/`.
 Create the following symbolic link to be able to use them.
 Normally downloading the required images will take up to an hour.
 >
 > ```
-> $ ln -s /scratch/singularity_images $SIFPATH
+> $ ln -s /nesi/nobackup/nesi99991/ernz20-containers/demos/sif $SIFPATH
 > ```
 > {: .bash}
 >
 > One more thing: much of this work will be performed interactively on our Slurm cluster, so we need to request a small allocation:
 >
 > ```
-> $ salloc --nodes=1 --ntasks-per-node=4
+> $ salloc --job-name="SingularityTutorial" --ntasks=4 --time=4:00:00 --account=nesi99991
 > ```
 > {: .bash}
 > ```